jmix-framework/jmix-dependencies-tool/README.md

   -  bin (contains CLI executables)
   -  lib (required Java libraries)
   -  resolver (Gradle project used by the tool to resolve dependencies)
+  -  npm-resolver (Gradle project used by the tool to resolve npm dependencies)
 ```